 NEW REPORT!
 Ensuring Health Across Rural Minnesota in 2030

-The Center partnered with The College of St. Scholastica to perform the study, with funding from the Mayo Foundation.
+The Center partnered with The College of St. Scholastica to perform the study, with funding from the Mayo Foundation for Medical Education and Research.
 The report concludes that taking steps to address rural health inequities is more critical than ever, as made clear by the COVID-19 pandemic.

 The study includes an environmental data scan, a literature review of trends and disrupters, and a Summit of key informants to identify the vision of health, as well as disrupters and recommendations.
 Demographic and financial modeling through 2030 identified priorities that rural stakeholders and policymakers should focus on to achieve rural health that is accessible, affordable and of high quality.
 Policy recommendations outline the key strategies required to support access to quality and affordable rural health in 2030.

 The report offers a road map for policymakers on how to increase access to quality, affordable health care in rural Minnesota.

 - Ensuring rural residents have access to telehealth, home-monitoring and other emerging technologies in healthcare;